 In Jayaraj v.
 Pro-Pharmaceuticals, Inc., 2003-SOX-32 (ALJ Feb.
 11, 2005), complainant alleged respondent was using an unregistered broker to solicit investors in exchange for a commission.
 Under the Exchange Act, it is unlawful for any "broker or dealer" to use interstate commerce to "effect any transactions in, or to induce or attempt to induce the purchase or sale of, any security" unless the individual is registered as a broker/dealer.
 The ALJ found that complainant's belief that respondent's conduct violated the Exchange Act was reasonable.
-The ALJ reasoned complainant was aware the broker was not a licensed broker; knew a person could not sell securities unless the person was registered as a broker or broker dealer; knew the broker was trying to bring private investors to the company; knew he would not assist the company without payment for his efforts; overheard company officials discuss paying him a commission; participated in a call in which the broker asked for a commission; and, unbeknownst to complainant, the company had entered into a consulting agreement with the broker.
+The ALJ reasoned that complainant was aware the broker was not a licensed broker; knew a person could not sell securities unless the person was registered as a broker or broker dealer; knew the broker was trying to bring private investors to the company; knew he would not assist the company without payment for his efforts; overheard company officials discuss paying him a commission; participated in a call in which the broker asked for a commission; and, unbeknownst to complainant, the company had entered into a consulting agreement with the broker.

 In Taylor v.
 Wells Fargo, Texas, 2004-SOX-43 (ALJ Feb.
 14, 2005), an ALJ found that complainant reasonably believed her supervisor's practice of backdating letters of credit could have involved mail, wire and bank fraud.
-Although respondent argued there was no specific evidence it was committing fraud, the ALJ noted an actual violation of the law is not required.
+Although respondent argued there was no specific evidence it was committing fraud, the ALJ noted that an actual violation of the law is not required.
 The ALJ reasoned that complainant reasonably believed backdating the letters of credit constituted falsifying a bank document, which she believed "would constitute an illegal and criminal act," and when complainant raised her concern, respondent "admitted it must be careful to not deceive any government regulators or creditors of the applicant when backdating letters of credit."

 In Klopfenstein v.
-PCC Flow Technologies Holdings, Inc., ARB 04-149, 2004-SOX-11 (ARB May 31, 2006), the complainant claimed to have engaged in protected activity by reporting an irregularity in the accounting for in-transit inventory, though he admitted he did not believe the inventory balance amounted to fraud.
+PCC Flow Technologies Holdings, Inc., ARB 04-149, 2004-SOX-11 (ARB May 31, 2006), the complainant claimed to have engaged in protected activity by reporting an irregularity in the accounting for in-transit inventory even though he admitted he did not believe the inventory balance amounted to fraud.
 The ARB remanded the case because the ALJ had not reached a conclusion whether the complainant engaged in protected activity.
 The ARB stated in dicta: "It is certainly possible that Klopfenstein engaged in protected activity.
 The problems with PACO's in-transit inventory suggested, at a minimum, incompetence in Flow's internal controls that could affect the accuracy of its financial statements.
-Klopfenstein's communications thus related to a general subject that was not clearly outside the realm covered by SOX, and it certainly is possible that Klopfenstein could have believed that the problems were a deficiency amounting to a 'violation.'"
+Klopfenstein's communications thus related to a general subject that was not clearly outside the realm covered by SOX, and it certainly is possible that Klopfenstein could have believed that the problems were a deficiency amounting to a 'violation."
+See also Gonzalez v.
+Colonial Bank ("Gonzalez III"), 2004-SOX-39 (ALJ Aug.
+20, 2004) (complainant's persistence in his concerns, including multiple conversations with company officials, demonstrated his reasonable belief).